P01BA

 Frequently asked questions

-If both P01B4 and P01BA are set, what should I check first?
+If both the Bank 1 and Bank 2 heater codes are set, what should I check first?

 Check the shared heater power supply fuse or relay first, as a single blown fuse can disable heater circuits on both banks simultaneously.